cmagganas/spotify/README.md

 Drop-down descriptions:

-&nbsp;Using the parameters made available by Spotify’s Web API and a few filters I myself included, we can tune the music recommendations we want in our playlist.
+   Using the parameters made available by Spotify’s Web API and a few filters I myself included, we can tune the music recommendations we want in our playlist.

-&nbsp;Genre: spotify labeled genre
+   * Genre: spotify labeled genre
-&nbsp;Number of Tracks: the maximum number of songs to put in playlist &nbsp;Popularity: what popularity range to filter &nbsp;Mood:
+   * Number of Tracks: the maximum number of songs to put in playlist
+   * Popularity: what popularity range to filter
+   * Mood:
-&nbsp;&nbsp;happy: high energy, high valence (positive) &nbsp;&nbsp;chill: low energy, high valence (positive) &nbsp;&nbsp;angry:  high energy, low valence (negative) &nbsp;&nbsp;sad: low energy, low valence (negative) &nbsp;Release Date: when the songs were released
+     * happy: high energy, high valence (positive)
+     * chill: low energy, high valence (positive)
+     * angry:  high energy, low valence (negative)
+     * sad: low energy, low valence (negative)
+   * Release Date: when the songs were released